Ila-bura/zero-waste-life/README.md

 * To learn how to make the footer stick to the bottom, I applied the code suggested [here](https://www.freecodecamp.org/news/how-to-keep-your-footer-where-it-belongs-59c6aa05c59c/).

-* The piece of code used to set the homepage to load after a certain amount of time was found on [HubSpot](https://blog.hubspot.com/website/html-redirect).
+* The piece of code used to set the homepage to load after a certain amount of time was sourced from [HubSpot](https://blog.hubspot.com/website/html-redirect).

 ## Media